-There are many difficulties people experience that grow out of and/or are made worse by the insidious and persistent presence of self-criticism and/or a relative absence of self-compassion in their lives.
-An over-arching aim of the mindful compassion group is to help participants to develop and experience greater self-compassion (and/or conditions that might help this to grow) and, by doing so, to help reduce the negative, worsening kinds of impacts to well-being that self-criticism, harsh self-judgement, and lack of friendship with oneself tends to have on a person.
+There are many difficulties people experience that grow out of and/or are made worse by the presence of self-criticism and/or by a relative absence of self-compassion in their lives.
+An over-arching aim of the mindful compassion group is to help participants to develop and experience greater self-compassion (and/or conditions that might help this to grow) and, by doing so, to help reduce the negative, worsening kinds of impacts to well-being that self-criticism, harsh self-judgement, and/or lack of friendship with oneself tends to have on a person.

 Who Is This Group For?